-In search of wildflowers and Aboriginal rock art, I’m exploring the Perimeter Track and Long Trail, with a combination of trail-walking and some off-track “bush bashing”.
-Only 500m or so along the Perimeter Trail is the most spectacular display of waratahs I think I’ve ever seen… not one or two, but hundredS of them along the trail.
+In search of wildflowers and Aboriginal rock art, I’m exploring the Perimeter Track and Cowan Trail, with a combination of trail-walking and some off-track “bush bashing”.
+Only 500m or so along the Perimeter Trail is the most spectacular display of waratahs I think I’ve ever seen… not one or two, but hundreds of them along the trail.
 The waratah (Telopea) is native to the southeastern parts of Australia (NSW, Victoria and Tasmania) with the most well-known species – and the NSW state emblem – being the Telopea speciosissima.

 Another plant that is flowering prolifically along the trail (and is common throughout Ku-ring-gai Chase National Park) is the Grevillea buxifolia, or grey spider flower.